Shiva-Bajpai/Shiva-Bajpai/README.md

 </p>

 <h3 align="center">
-Hi there, I'm <a href="HTTP://know-shiva.netlify.com" target="_blank" rel="noreferrer">Shiva</a> 👋
+Hi there, I'm <a href="https://its-sb.netlify.app" target="_blank" rel="noreferrer">Shiva</a> 👋
 </h3>

 <h2 align="center">
-I'm a Full-Stack Developer & UI/UX Designer!
+I'm a Full-Stack Web Developer 💻, Ethical Hacker 👩‍💻, and Graphics Designer (UI/UX) 🎨!
 </h2>
-A passionate, self taught dev.
-With My conquered power of imagination, I imagine and then execute the websites like never seen before. <br> Also a Backend developer with robust problem solving skills and proven experience in creating and design the best that has ever made out there.I love the entire process of developing creative websites. <br>
-I love sharing good stuff on <a href="https://www.linkedin.com/in/shiva-bajpai-sb06/"  target="_blank"LinkedIn> & <a href="https://www.x.com/in/SB__Codes/" target="_blank" X> to help the community Learning how people hide things and where people are likely to look.
+A very passionate,self taught web designer.
+With My conquered power of imagination, I imagine and then execute the websites like never seen before.
+Also a Backend developer with robust problem solving skills and proven experience in creating and design the best that has ever made out there.I love the entire process of developing creative websites.
+I love the challenge of finding caches and spending time to meet new people.
+Learning how people hide things and where people are likely to look.

 ### 🤝 Connect with me: